How to crawl large websites

 Disabling both External URLs and Subdomain checks is the best way you can limit the size of the Audit, without deliberately excluding internal pages in the site.
 Of course, whether you are willing to do so will depend on your website configuration and how valuable this data may be if included.

-This final note is nothing to do with how you arrange the crawl setup, but more to do with how to manage your computer.
+A final note on how to manage your computer when running large crawls on Sitebulb Desktop.
 Ideally, you want to leave Sitebulb to run continuously, complete the crawl and generate all the reports - this is where Sitebulb Cloud is the ideal choice.

-However, with bigger Audits ran on Sitebulb Desktop it may not be possible to leave your computer on for a long period (e.g. needing to shut down your machine overnight), so the best option is to utilise the 'Pause' feature, to make sure any crawl interruptions are controlled.
+However, with bigger Audits run on Sitebulb Desktop, it may not be possible to leave your computer on for a long period (e.g., needing to shut down your machine overnight), so the best option is to utilise the 'Pause' feature to make sure any crawl interruptions are controlled.

 While an Audit is in progress, just hit the purple Pause button in the top right.